 There are more than 30 different nationalities represented at the school, and this is embraced by celebrating key cultural festivals throughout the year.
 St Andrews Green Valley’s university and careers counselling team supports senior students on their path to further education – and the school fosters a strong reading culture through author visits and other literary events.

 Set within the Green Valley Country Club, St Andrews Green Valley offers students the opportunity to learn in some beautiful green surroundings.
 Located on the outskirts of Pattaya and Rayong, this small school boasts the facilities of a much larger school.
-Lessons are held in dedicated areas for early years, primary and secondary students.
-Facilities include modern computer suites, central library, music practise rooms, art studios, makerspace room, a new black box theatre, science and innovation centre, cooking facilities, student garden, large sports fields, an eight-lane swimming pool, basketball courts and beach volleyball court.
+Lessons are held in dedicated areas for early years, primary, and secondary students.
+Facilities include modern computer suites, a central library, music practise rooms, art studios, makerspace room, a new black box theatre, a science and innovation centre, cooking facilities, a student garden, large sports fields, an eight-lane swimming pool, basketball courts, and a beach volleyball court.

 The school says,

 “At Green Valley we already provide a range of outdoor education learning experiences for our students, but this facility could put us at the cutting edge of best practice in this area.”